Day of Action June 10th – National Children’s Day

 - Host a Red Sand Project Event

 The Red Sand Project is an interactive art exhibition designed to raise awareness of human trafficking.
 By placing red sand in concrete cracks, the project brings attention to those who have fallen through the cracks in society.
-Email your event date, estimated number of attendees, and a mailing address to email@example.com.
-We will ship you a toolkit with everything you need for a successful event.
+Visit their site to host an event.

 - Raise Awareness on Social Media